Managing and Measuring Flow

-During these short meetings, your team members view the Kanban board and observe how work moves from one stage to another - they analyze flow.
-It helps the team notice how long it takes for an item to move from one column to another, to check if similar items take a similar time to get done, or by how much it varies.
-Once you pay attention to whether items pause, or get stuck in certain areas longer than others, and why - you can start thinking of what can be done to change that?
+During the short stand-up meetings, team members view the Kanban board and observe how work moves from one stage to another - they analyze flow.
+It helps the team notice how long it takes for an item to move from one column to another, to check if similar items take comparable time to get done, or by how much it varies.
+Once you pay attention to whether items pause or get stuck in certain areas, and why - you can start thinking of what can be done to change that.

 A fundamental truth about flow is that it’s not how fast an item moves through to a particular point, but how smoothly it moves from start to finish, that counts.
 Just like with rush hour traffic - it’s not important how fast your car travels over a short portion of the journey, what counts is your average speed over the length of the route.
 The more items flow stably across the process, the more predictable your results will become.
-And the better you can deliver on promises to your clients, the happier they will be.
+And, the better you can deliver on promises to your clients, keeping them happy.

 The focus of a dedicated Kanban stand-up session is the “anybody blocked” question - followed by “how can we help you?”.
 In other words, team members are looking for ways to improve flow.
 It ensures that everyone comes up with ideas and that you leverage the team’s collective brainpower, building unity, and a sense of empowerment within your organization.

-It concentrates on a comparison between the time items spend in the process on a whole - the lead time, to the time they are actively being worked on - cycle time.
-Measurement of these 2 informs you of the process throughput: the time it takes to produce results.
+The lead & cycle time measurement concentrates on a comparison between the time items spend in the process on a whole - the lead time, to the time they are actively being worked on - cycle time.
+An analysis of these two values informs you of the process throughput: the time it takes to produce results.